 Transfer batter to prepared loaf pan and smooth surface with rubber spatula.
 Bake until golden brown and wooden skewer inserted into center of cake comes out clean, about 70 to 80 minutes.
 Cool cake in pan on wire rack for 15 minutes; invert cake onto wire rack, then turn cake right side up.
 Cool cake on rack to room temperature, about 2 hours.

 (this frosting was created off the top of my head, so I might be off a bit on measurements, but taste it as you go along to find your own desired taste)

 1 stick+ unsalted butter, room temp (might need 1-2 TB more)

 2+ cups confectioners sugar (might need 1-2 TB more)

 1-3 dashes of half & half (or milk)

 2 ts of orange zest, plus more for garnish (if desired)

-1 or 2 TB of the juice from same orange > > Mix all ingredients into large bowl and using an electric mixer beat until a > nice creamy frosting is achieved.
-If you like a thicker frosting use less of the > half & half, for thinner frosting add more half & half.
-Frost cooled pound cake, > decorate with garnish, slice and serve
+1 or 2 TB of the juice from same orange

+Mix all ingredients into large bowl and using an electric mixer beat until a nice creamy frosting is achieved.
+If you like a thicker frosting use less of the half & half, for thinner frosting add more half & half.
+Frost cooled pound cake, decorate with orange zest as a garnish, slice and serve.